-Credit card debt is hella hard to pay off due to
+Credit card debt is especially hard to pay off because of high-interest rates.

-“How on earth are you supposed to pay off credit card debt with you don’t have two dimes to rub together?”
+“How on earth am I supposed to pay off credit card debt when I can’t afford to pay more than my monthly minimums?”

 Let’s dive into what credit card debt consolidation is, the pros and cons, if it’s right for you, and how to get started!